 Political and military developments in Jimmy Carter's time further weakened the US position in the world.
 Although Carter tried to use a US policy based on respect for human rights to drive the USSR into corner, his approach did not result as he hoped.
 In this context, when Carter withdrew his previous support from the allies who committed serious human rights violations, some of these regimes were overthrown and the relevant countries left the US area of influence.
-The overthrow of the Shah administration in Iran by the Islamic opposition led by Khomeini is an example to these regimens (Sönmezoğlu, 2006, p.
+The overthrow of the Shah administration in Iran by the Islamic opposition led by Khomeini is an example to these regimens (Sönmezoğlu, F. 2006, p.
 206).

 Considering the general situation at this period, just as how America had been stuck in a complete swamp in Vietnam from 1965 to 1975 and escaped with great difficulty from there, so did the Soviets from December 1979 to April 1988, that is nearly nine years of adventure, they sank into the swamp of Afghanistan.
-During this war, America tried to avenge Vietnam upon the Soviets (Armaoğlu, 2005, pp. 895-897).
+During this war, America tried to avenge Vietnam upon the Soviets (Armaoğlu, F. 2005, p.
+895-897).

-When it came to Turkey, the Parliament and the Government were repealed by the September 12 military coup and the Armed Forces under the leadership of Kenan Evren came in power.506 political commentator Ali Sirmen had a different view.
-Sirmen argued that the Soviet Union did not have such an intention.
-Of course, Sirmen was telling his opinions while Kırca expressed the views of the government (Qasımlı, 2012, pp. 137-138).
+When it came to Turkey, the Parliament and the Government were repealed by the September 12 military coup and the Armed Forces under the leadership of Kenan Evren came in power1.

 At that time, there were different perspectives in Turkey towards the Soviets.
 For example, in an interview he gave to Newsweek, Turkey's Permanent Representative to the United Nations Coşkun Kırca said, "The danger of interference in internal affairs of Turkey comes from the Soviet Union".
-However, Turkish
+However, Turkish political commentator Ali Sirmen had a different view.
+Sirmen argued that the Soviet Union did not have such an intention.
+Of course, Sirmen was telling his opinions while Kırca expressed the views of the government (Qasımlı, M. 2012, p.
+137-138).